 You can save time by downloading and completing our PDF intake packet in preparation for your first appointment.
+This document is best viewed using Adobe Reader after downloading.
 Please feel free to contact us if you have any questions.

 If you or someone you know is talking about suicide, please call the suicide prevention hotline 24 hours a day/7 days a week.